Motorpsycho (band): Biography

 Formed in the late 1980s as an alternative metal band (they picked their name after seeing the Russ Meyer film of the same name as part of a Russ Meyer triple bill – there was already a band named after Mudhoney and a band named after Faster, Pussycat!
 Kill!
 Kill! – the other two films on the bill), Motorpsycho soon developed a unique blend of grunge, heavy metal and indie rock, as well as incorporating the sonic noise experiments of associated member Deathprod.
 The hugely ambitious, progressive double album Demon Box (1993) followed a series of low-profile EPs and albums, earning the band a nomination for a Norwegian Grammy, and secured a loyal following in Germany, Italy, Belgium and the Netherlands as well as in Scandinavia.

-The 1990s was an extremely productive era for the band, releasing new material almost every year, and enjoying critical acclaim for each album—if not the massive sales the music press kept predicting.
+The 1990s was an extremely productive era for the band.
+They released new material almost every year and enjoyed critical acclaim for each album—though not the massive sales the music press kept predicting.

 With the 2000 album Let Them Eat Cake, Motorpsycho suddenly took huge steps away from their noisy hard rock roots, opting instead for a smoother, jazz-tinged approach to the songwriting and recording process.
 They kept this technique for the subsequent releases, Phanerothyme and It's A Love Cult.

-The double album Black Hole/Blank Canvas was released 17/20 March 2006 in Europe.
+Drummer Hakon Gebhardt left the band in 2003.
+The double album Black Hole/Blank Canvas was released 17/20 March 2006 in Europe, with Bent Saether playing drums.
 The album received great reviews.
+Drums on the following tour were played by Jacco van Rooij.

-On 28 March 2008 Motorpsycho released an album entitled Little Lucid Moments, and on 16 March 2008 a DVD containing music videos, live footage and documentaries entitled Haircuts.
+On 28 March 2008 Motorpsycho released an album entitled Little Lucid Moments, with new drummer Kenneth Kapstad, and on 16 March 2008 a DVD containing music videos, live footage and documentaries entitled Haircuts.

 To celebrate their 20th anniversary, the band released a vinyl-only album, Child of the Future, recorded by Steve Albini at the beginning of August 2009.

 In January 2010 Motorpsycho released the album Heavy Metal Fruit, their first album featuring an external producer, Kåre Vestrheim, and also their third album in under two years.

 In October 2011 the Dutch venue Effenaar released a limited edition live album exclusively on vinyl entitled Strings Of Stroop – Motorpsycho Live At Effenaar.
 The album features four Motorpsycho tracks recorded during various Motorpsycho shows at Effenaar between 1999 and 2010.
 Only 500 copies were pressed and sold at the band's 14th show in the venue.